 Sightcorp algorithms can detect the presence of a person in an image, (potentially collected by any optical sensor) and estimates anonymous metadata by analyzing image patterns.

-Starting from the image patterns, our technology can estimate the demographics (gender, age, ethnicity* ), 6 facial expressions, and direction of interest (eye and head tracking) of the detected people in front of the optical sensor. (*the ethnicity feature is not available in the EU)
+Starting from the image patterns, our technology can estimate the demographics (gender, age), 6 facial expressions, and direction of interest (eye and head tracking) of the detected people in front of the optical sensor.

 As we are aware of the potential privacy issues arising from the use of our technologies, we designed our technology from the ground-up with the user privacy in mind: All metadata is extracted in real time from a single frame, and no visual information is stored in the long-term memory after processing.
 Sightcorp internally stores and tracks a signature of the processed face, in order to avoid double-counting the same individual.
 This signature cannot be accessed by anyone, and it is internally overwritten as new people enter the scene (short-term memory).

 No visual information can be extracted from the metadata, and the images are discarded directly after processing.
 Therefore, it is impossible to recreate the visual representation of the person by using our solutions, or starting from its output.
 This means that our face analysis technology does not allow for identity recognition, multi-camera tracking, and repeated visits detection.

 EU Privacy Regulation

 Sightcorp solutions comply with EU current regulations with regards to Data privacy.

 This is because the data generated by our software is not considered “personal data” as defined by the European Directive 95/46/EC as “information relating to an identified or identifiable natural person (“data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity;” (art.
 2 a).